akhil-gautam/nextjs-on-rails/README.md

 ## Contribution
-Contribution is welcome!
+Contributions are appreciated!
 It can be as simple as fixing a typo.
 <br><br>
 If you're facing any difficulty, create issues in the github repo and I will be happy to help.